Skip to content

 • Preparing for summer!
 Weeding if required and mulching, mulching, mulching!
 Don’t forget to water the ground before adding new mulch.
 Mulch will keep the soil cool and moist and this is exactly what we want.
 The earthworms are most happy and active when the soil temperature does not go over 24°C

 • Prepare for the emerging summer bugs!
-Organise fruit fly bags and nettings for fruit and veggies, and plant heat-resistant herbs like Bush basil, Rosmarine, mint, shallots, and other herbs near your fruit trees and garden beds to confuse the creatures you don’t want in your crop.
+Organise fruit fly exclusion bags, nettings for fruit and veggies, and Slug and Snail protection collars.
+Plant heat-resistant herbs like Bush basil, rosemary, mint, shallots, and other herbs near your fruit trees and garden beds to confuse the creatures you don’t want in your crop.

 What NOT to do this month